Instruction Tuning and Preference Optimization for Enterprise Use Cases

 Components

 Data ingest & DLP, annotation tools, instruction data lake, preference store, RM trainer, SFT trainer (PEFT), DPO/RLHF trainer, evaluation service (faithfulness, rubric, safety), registry (models/prompts/policies/datasets), governance portal, and deployment orchestrator.
+Enterprise AI and IoT platform provides integration patterns for connected systems, device-agnostic integration, and autonomous decision engines.

 Training Topology

-- •Stage 1: SFT adapters per domain/tenant.
+- -Stage 1: SFT adapters per domain/tenant.

-- •Stage 2: Preference optimization on shared or tenant data.
+- -Stage 2: Preference optimization on shared or tenant data.

-- •Stage 3: Safety hardening with adversarial red‑teaming preferences.
+- -Stage 3: Safety hardening with adversarial red‑teaming preferences.

 Deployment Profiles

 Define Answer/Summarize/Extract/Agent profiles with decoding, retrieval depth, and policy settings; expose via router.
+Asset performance management with AI and IoT supports predictive analytics, CMMS/EAM, IoT data, digital twin, and operational monitoring topics.

 Observability

 Traces with dataset IDs, policy IDs, model and prompt versions; evidence tables; reward scores; safety flags; cost/latency.
+Production systems also require LLMOps and MLOps so prompts, models, datasets, policies, evaluations, and rollbacks remain traceable over time.

 Evaluation: Offline to Online